 - Ensure timing is not an essential part of the event or activity presented by the content, except for non-interactive audio/video.

-- Ensure interruptions can be postponed or suppressed by the user, except interruptions involving an emergency.
+- Ensure interruptions can be postponed or suppressed by the user, except for interruptions involving an emergency.

 - When an authenticated session expires, ensure the user can continue without loss of data.